farnoosh27/NLP/DataAnalysisforNLP/TopicModelling.md

+## Why Topic Modelling
+Topic modeling is a useful technique in natural language processing and machine learning that allows us to discover hidden themes within a collection of documents.
+By automatically identifying patterns and relationships in unstructured text data, topic modeling helps us organize documents, improve information retrieval, analyze content, generate summaries, explore data visually, and provide personalized content recommendations.
+It is valuable in various domains for understanding and extracting insights from large volumes of text data.
 ## Different Topic Modelling Techniques

 Latent Dirichlet Allocation (LDA): LDA is a popular probabilistic model that assumes documents are a mixture of topics, and topics are distributions over words.
 It is widely used for discovering topics in a text corpus and assigning topic probabilities to each document.